datCodeGirl/Front-End-Portfolio/readme.md

 2. **Canvas Submission**: Submit the GitHub repository URL on Canvas for grading.

 Make sure to follow the instructions carefully and seek clarification from your instructors often.
 Happy coding!

+## Next step

+Head over to [The planning docs template](planning_docs_template.md) and make a copy of it.
+Work through the template, fill it out and follow the prompts there.

+Once you complete working through the template you should have a solid understanding of what your website should look like and what